NY4Wildlife presented its DEER REPORT to the Board of Trustees on March 13, 2017.

 DON’T allow trash, plastic items, or anything from food wrappers to balloons, and other disposables on your property.
 These items can easily be mistaken for food and ingested by wildlife.

 DON’T allow cigarette butts to be crushed underfoot and left on or near your gardens.
 Butts contain hundreds of toxic, deadly chemicals that leach out during rains and travel throughout the landscaped soils.
-These chemicals also penetrate and contaminate the soil, jeopardizing the microorganisms in the soil as well as the plants and vegetables that may be growing there.
+As these chemicals penetrate and contaminate the soil, they jeopardize the microorganisms in the soil as well as the plants and vegetables that may be growing there.